bootstrapworld/curriculum/lessons/contracts/langs/en-us/slides.md

 {layout="Synthesize"}
 # Exploring Image Functions

 - `square` and `star` have the same Domain _(Number, String, String)_ and Range _(Image)_.
-Did you find any other shape functions with the same Domain and Range?
+Did you find any other shape functions with the same Domain and Range? {style="font-size:16pt"}
-- Does having the same Domain and Range mean that the functions do the same things?
+- Does having the same Domain and Range mean that the functions do the same things? {style="font-size:16pt"}
 - A lot of the Domains for shape functions are the same, but some are different.
-Why did some shape functions need more inputs than others?
+Why did some shape functions need more inputs than others?{style="font-size:16pt"}
 - Was it harder to find contracts for some of the functions than others?
-Why?
+Why?{style="font-size:16pt"}
-- What error messages did you see?
+- What error messages did you see? {style="font-size:16pt"}
-- How did you figure out what to do after seeing an error message?
+- How did you figure out what to do after seeing an error message? {style="font-size:16pt"}
 - Which input determined the size of the Rhombus?
-What did the other number determine?
+What did the other number determine?{style="font-size:16pt"}

 ---
 {layout="Launch"}